 As you use Alooma's mapper, you'll notice that there are options for how to change your event type and event field settings as well as how to manipulate the page itself.

-All event fields can either be mapped to a target table, left unmapped, or marked as discarded (and thus are not replicated into the target database).
+All event fields can either be mapped to a target table, left unmapped, or marked as discarded (and thus are not replicated into the data destination).

 To discard a single event field, click the colored dot next to that field until it turns gray.